Cole slaw and corned beef simply wouldn’t be the same without cabbage.

 Cole crops, or cruciferous vegetables, such as broccoli, cauliflower, Brussels sprouts, and the lowly cabbage were placed in the same family partly because they all have four-petaled flowers that look like a cross (Cruciferae is Latin for “cross bearing”).
 Luckily for us, there is no cross to bear when it comes to growing cabbages!

 These densely headed members of the Brassica family are biennials grown as annuals.
 If you grow cabbage for seed, you will want to make sure there is some distance between your cabbage plants and other members of the Brassica family because cross-pollination can occur.
 Seriously!
 In fact, that’s how rutabagas came to be - cabbages crossed with turnips!
-Hmm, how about cauliflowers that grow on a stalk, like brussels sprouts - we could be on to something!
+Hmm, how about tiny cauliflowers that grow on a stalk, like Brussels sprouts - we could be on to something!

 How cabbage grows